epfldata/SimulationEngine/README.md

   * default values in a parameter list
 * To lift a class, annotate it with @lift and extend from runtime.Actor.
 When in doubt, please check how the examples are defined.

-### <a name="Simulation"></a> Start Simulation
+### <a name="Simulation"></a> Run locally
-For the compiled version, you can start simulation after generating object programs.
-The object programs are in folders `/generated*/`.
-To start a simulation, first select a runtime, such as base (sequential), then create a driver program in the `test` folder in `Base`.
+To execute a simulation locally, create a program in the `test` folder in `Base` that is similar to the existing examples.
+To test it on a cluster (distributed), follow the same procedure but in `Akka` instead.

 ### <a name="Distributed"></a> Run in a cluster
 The Akka backend enables you to run distributed simulations in a cluster.
 Make sure you can reach any machine using `ssh` without entering passwords.

-For Akka, update file `Akka/src/main/resources/application.conf` to reflect the cluster setting.
-More specifically, replace the `localhost` in `remote.artery.canonical.hostnames` and `remote.cluster.seed-nodes` to the ip of the server and the seed machine respectively.
+For Akka, update the file `Akka/src/main/resources/application.conf` to reflect the cluster setting.
+More specifically, replace the `localhost` in `remote.artery.canonical.hostnames` and `remote.cluster.seed-nodes` with the IP of the server and the seed machine respectively.
 Please refer to the Akka home page (https://akka.io/) for more information.

 ### <a name="Folder"></a> Folder Structure
 - `core/` contains the compiler